lenniecottrell/100Days-r2/README.md

 - preserve the active library tab on refresh
 - fix flashing in the sign in button when refreshing
 - Add more results/pagination?
+- Add the ability to move to a different shelf

 </details>